 What If Leela Found Her True Home?
 She winds up in Oz and becomes the new Wicked Witch of the West.
 Unlike the others, though, this was just Leela's dream after she was knocked out and not an actual projection of the What If? machine.
 Indeed, Leela discovers her true home (Earth) later on.

-The Phineas And Ferb episodes "Phineas And Ferb Get Busted" and "Phineas And Ferb's Quantam Boogaloo" are about what would happen if Candace succeeded in busting her brothers.
-The results weren't pretty.
+The Phineas and Ferb episodes "Phineas And Ferb Get Busted" and "Phineas And Ferb's Quantam Boogaloo" are about what would happen if Candace succeeded in busting her brothers.
+The results weren't pretty in either case.